LiBinbinBUPT/mvpose-docker-verison/README.md

 # Docker-installation-for-mvpose
-Here is a dockerinstallation for :
+Here is a dockerinstallation for :Fast and Robust Multi-Person 3D Pose Estimation and Tracking From Multiple Views